c4arl0s/4BranchesIRysGitTutorial/README.md

 ![Screen Shot 2020-05-23 at 9 01 30](https://user-images.githubusercontent.com/24994818/82732641-03dc7200-9cd4-11ea-8d05-6d3d19922e60.png)

-Also notice that the **HEAD** (designated by the red circle) automatically moved forward to the new commit, which is intutively what we would expect when developing a project.
+Also notice that the **HEAD** (designated by the red circle) automatically moved forward to the new commit, which is intuitively what we would expect when developing a project.
 The above diagram represents the complete state of our repository, but **git log** only displays the history of the current branch:

 ```console